 Your loved one’s past efforts to stay sober may signal a need for rehab.
 People suffering from an AUD often try to treat the issue by themselves, usually by quitting “cold turkey.”
 Such attempts can be fueled by social pressures like guilt or financial issues that make them believe they have no other options.

 These attempts at sobriety result in relapse much more frequently than when people receive professional care.
 Addiction to alcohol chemically changes the brain and disables impulse control in relation to drinking, which makes it difficult to quit alone.
 Not only is the success rate extremely low, the risk is extremely high.
 Severe alcohol withdrawal may lead to a lethal condition called Delirium Tremens.
 Additional severe alcohol withdrawal symptoms include grand mal seizures, hallucinations, heart attack, and stroke.
 Someone detoxing without medical supervision could die.

 The Effects Of Alcohol Abuse On A Loved One

 Chronic alcohol abuse causes a number of side effects.
 Depending on the amount of alcohol and the frequency of drinking, each effect may vary in severity and onset.
 Seeking treatment at rehabs can help reverse many of these symptoms.

 Eyes: Bloodshot, glassy, or watery eyes are all indications that someone is intoxicated.
 If their eyes are red frequently, they may be drinking to excess and missing sleep.
-Liver damage as a result of alcohol use disorder turns the whites of the eyes slightly yellow, like jaundice.
+Liver damage as a result of an AUD turns the whites of the eyes slightly yellow, like jaundice.

 Skin issues: That same liver damage will eventually color the skin as well.
 This is a sign of significant harm.